Perimenopausal Bleeding and Bleeding After Menopause

-Menopause is defined as the absence of menstrual periods for 1 year.
+Menopause is the time when a woman’s menstrual periods stop permanently.
+Menopause is confirmed after 1 year of no periods.
 The average age of menopause is 51 years, but the normal range is 45 years to 55 years.

 The years leading up to this point are called perimenopause.
 This term means "around menopause."
 This phase can last for up to 10 years.
 During perimenopause, shifts in hormone levels can affect ovulation and cause changes in the menstrual cycle.

 During a normal menstrual cycle, the levels of the hormones estrogen and progesterone increase and decrease in a regular pattern.
 Ovulation occurs in the middle of the cycle, and menstruation occurs about 2 weeks later.
 During perimenopause, hormone levels may not follow this regular pattern.
 As a result, you may have irregular bleeding or spotting.
 Some months, your period may be longer and heavier.
 Other months, it may be shorter and lighter.
 The number of days between periods may increase or decrease.
 You may begin to skip periods.

 Any bleeding after menopause is abnormal and should be reported to your health care professional.
 Although the menstrual period may become irregular during perimenopause, you should be alert for abnormal bleeding, which can signal a problem not related to perimenopause.
 A good rule to follow is to tell your health care professional if you notice any of the following changes in your monthly cycle:

 - Bleeding that lasts longer than normal